 Simply call or schedule a free consultation through US Service Animals and we’ll connect you with one of our medical professionals who will assess your situation to see if you and your animal qualify.
 If you do then you can register and get an ESA letter, often sent the same day.

 This letter is very important as it required by all airlines and most landlords as proof of the animal being a legitimate emotional support animal.

 What is the Difference Between a Service Dog and an Emotional Support Animal?

 It is important to know the difference between a service dog and an emotional support animal.
 Service animals have been trained to perform specific tasks and are allowed in most public places, whereas emotional support animals are not trained and can be any kind of animals including dogs, cats, birds, and even miniature horses.

 In Colorado, the Fair Housing Act covers emotional support animals as well as service animals.
 This law helps to protect emotional support animals and their owners in getting fair housing.

 Owners should be aware that misrepresenting an emotional support animal as a service animal is a crime in the state of Colorado and carries a fine of up to $500.

 How Can I Be Sure My ESA Letter is Valid?

-In order to make sure that your ESA letter is accepted by landlords and airlines, you should make sure it meets a few specific requirements.
+In order to make sure that your ESA letter is accepted by landlords, you should make sure it meets a few specific requirements.
 First, as stated above, the letter should be signed by a licensed medical professional and printed on their letterhead.